 Product candidates in later stages of clinical development generally have higher development costs in the current period than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials, milestone payments, and the cost of submitting an NDA to the FDA (and/or other regulatory authorities).
-We expect our research and development expenses to be significant over the next several years as we advance our current clinical development programs and prepare to seek regulatory approval for additional indications for pitolisant, complete the Phase 3 clinical trial for ZYN002, and advance NG1, NG2, Pitolisant GR, Pitolisant HD, ZYN002 and HBS-102 to develop toward new indications.
+We expect our research and development expenses to be significant over the next several years as we advance our current clinical development programs and prepare to seek regulatory approval for additional approval for additional indications for pitolisant, complete the Phase 3 clinical trial trials for ZYN002, EPX100 and advance the development of Pitolisant GR, Pitolisant HD, ZYN002 BP1.15205 and HBS-102 to develop toward new indications.